2.2. Main features of 3DCityDB¶

 The entire software is freely accessible to the interested public.
 The 3DCityDB is licensed under the Apache License, Version 2.0, which allows including 3DCityDB in commercial systems.
 You may obtain a copy of the Apache License at http://www.apache.org/licenses/LICENSE-2.0.
 Both the Importer/Exporter tool and the Web Feature Service are implemented in Java and can be run on different platforms and operating systems.

-Complex digital terrain models: DTMs may be represented in four different ways in CityGML and therefore also in the 3D city database: regular grids, triangular irregular networks (TINs), 3D mass points and 3D break lines.
+- DTMs may be represented in four different ways in CityGML and therefore also in the 3D city database: regular grids, triangular irregular networks (TINs), 3D mass points and 3D break lines.
 For every level of detail, a complex DTM consisting of any number of DTM components and DTM types can be defined.
 Besides, it is possible to combine certain kinds of DTM representations for the same geographic area with each other (e.g. mass points and break lines or grids and break lines).
-In Oracle Spatial (but not Locator) Grid-based DTMs may be of arbitrary size and are composed from separate tiles to a single overall grid using the Oracle GeoRaster functionality.
-Please note that the Import/Export tool provides functions to read and write TIN, mass point, and break line DTM components, but not for raster based DTMs.
-GeoRaster data would have to be imported and exported using other tools from e.g. Oracle, ESRI, or Safe Software.
+Please note that the Importer/Exporter tool provides functions to read and write TIN, mass point, and break line DTM components, but not for raster based DTMs.
+GeoRaster data would have to be imported and exported using other tools from e.g. PostgreSQL, Oracle, ESRI, or Safe Software.

 Prototypical objects are used for memory-efficient management of objects that occur frequently in the city model and that do not differ with respect to geometry and appearance.
 Examples are elements of street furniture like lanterns, road signs or benches as well as vegetation objects like shrubs, certain tree types etc. Every instance of a prototypical object is represented by a reference to the prototype, a base point and a transformation matrix for scaling, rotating and translating the prototype.

-The geometries (and appearances like textures, colors etc.) of generic objects as well as prototypes can be stored either using the geometry datatype of the spatial database management system (Oracle Spatial/Locator or PostGIS) or in proprietary file formats.
+The geometries (and appearances like textures, colors etc.) of generic objects as well as prototypes can be stored either using the geometry datatype of the spatial database management system (PostgreSQL/PostGIS or Oracle Spatial/Locator) or in proprietary file formats.
 In the latter case a single file may be saved for every object, but the file type (MIME type), the coordinate transformation matrix that is needed to integrate the object into the world coordinate reference system (CRS) and the target CRS have to be specified.

-Extendable object attribution: All objects in the 3D geodatabase can be augmented with an arbitrary number of additional generic attributes.
+- All objects in the 3D City Database can be augmented with an arbitrary number of additional generic attributes.
 This way, it is possible to add further thematic information as well as further spatial properties to the objects at any time.
 In combination with the concept of generic 3D objects this provides a highly flexible storage option for object types which are not explicitly defined in the CityGML standard.
 Every generic attribute consists of a triple of attribute name, data type, and value.
-Supported data types are: string; integer and floating-point numbers; date; time; binary object (BLOB, e.g. for storing a file); geometry object according to the specific geometry data type of Oracle or PostGIS respectively; simple, composite, or aggregate 3D solids or surfaces.
+Supported data types are: string; integer and floating-point numbers; date; time; binary object (BLOB, e.g. for storing a file); geometry object according to the specific geometry data type of PostGIS and Oracle respectively; simple, composite, or aggregate 3D solids or surfaces.
 Please note that generic attributes of type BLOB or geometry are not allowed as generic attributes in CityGML (and will, thus, not be exported by the CityGML exporter).
 However, it may be useful to store binary data associated with the individual city objects, for example, to store derived 3D computer graphics representations.

-Flexible 3D geometries: The geometry of most 3D objects can be represented through the combination of solids and surfaces as well as any - also recursive - aggregation of these elements.
+- The geometry of most 3D objects can be represented through the combination of solids and surfaces as well as any - also recursive - aggregation of these elements.
 Each surface may has attached different textures and colors on both its front and back face.
 It may also comprise information on transparency.
-Additional geometry types (any geometry type supported by the spatial database management system Oracle Spatial/Locator or PostGIS) can be added to the geoobjects by using generic attributes.
+Additional geometry types (any geometry type supported by the spatial database PostgreSQL/PostGIS or Oracle Spatial/Locator) can be added to the geo-objects by using generic attributes.